by CSyphrett, Martin Maenza and Doc Quantum

 An urgency welled up within Josh, fueling his instincts, and he sprinted for the door.
 This is too weird! his mind screamed, memories of the incident in the basement flooding back, when he and Timothy Hunter had accidentally unleashed a gruesome creature through a mysterious portal.
 I’m out of here! he resolved, his determination pushing him toward escape.

-As Josh reached out for the handle, a force pulled him back abruptly.
-Startled, he let out a cry.
-He turned his head and found himself in the clutches of a tall lizard-like creature.
+However, as Josh reached out for the handle, a force pulled him back abruptly.
+Startled, he cried out, “Whoa!”
+As he turned his head, he found himself in the clutches of a tall, lizard-like creature.
 “What are you?” he asked, more curious than terrified.

-Abby heard Josh’s cry and spun around to assist him, calling out, “Josh!”
+Hearing Josh’s cry, Abby spun around to assist him.
+“Josh!”

-Another lizard creature swooped down on Abby, effortlessly lifting her off the ground.
-She screamed in fright.
+Another lizard creature swooped down on Abby, effortlessly lifting her off the ground and causing her to scream in fright.
 “Put me down!” she demanded.
-But instead of complying, the creature turned her around to face someone else.
+Instead of complying, the creature turned her around to face someone else.

-The man named Belmont groaned, struggling to rise to his feet despite the pain he felt.
-He had known the arrival of the stranger was imminent even before this moment.
-Determined, he stood up, his urgency evident.
-“Vlad, you’re going back in your crypt!”
-Belmont declared.
+Simon Belmont groaned, struggling to rise to his feet despite the pain he felt.
+Having detected the signs, he had known the arrival of the stranger was imminent even before this moment.
+Determined, he stood up with urgency.
+“Vlad, you’re going back in your crypt!” he vowed.

 “I think not, Belmont,” sneered Vlad, refusing to back down.
-He rushed forward and seized Belmont by his shirt, effortlessly lifting him off the ground.
-Belmont’s feet dangled helplessly in the air.
+With incredible speed, he rushed forward and seized Belmont by his shirt, effortlessly lifting him off the ground.
+The old man’s feet dangled helplessly in the air.
 “The day has long passed when you could obstruct my way!”
 Vlad spat.
 With a swift motion, he flung the frail-looking man into a bookshelf, causing a cascade of books to rain down upon him.

 “Once, I dreamt of ruling one Earth with my darkness,” Vlad proclaimed.
 “But now, I will have dominion over five!
 And we have you to thank for it, Belmont!”